Featured Comment:

 - Yellow onion: Thinly sliced.
 While yellow onions are the go-to in Japan, white onions can be a great substitute if needed.

-- Pre-boiled ramen noodles: You can hard-boil ramen noodles.
+- Ramen noodles: We will hard-boil ramen noodles.
 You can also make your own homemade ramen noodles if you want!
 If you struggle to find quality noodles, consider using my Spaghetti Ramen Hack.

 - Yakisoba sauce: Mixture of oyster sauce, soy sauce, Worcestershire sauce, tomato ketchup, sake, sugar, and toasted sesame oil.